MAIF/thoth/thoth-documentation/src/main/paradox/api.md

 ### Blocking API

-If you don't to handle the non-blocking aspect, you can implement blocking interface, ie the blocking `CommandHandler`.
+If you don't want to handle the non-blocking aspect, you can implement blocking interface, ie the blocking `CommandHandler`.

 The component to use

 * `fr.maif.eventsourcing.blocking.CommandHandler` : with standard API (vavr)
 * `fr.maif.eventsourcing.vanilla.blocking.CommandHandler` : with vanilla API

-With the blocking API, you'll have to implement something like :
+With the blocking vanilla API, you'll have to implement something like :

 ```java
 public class BankCommandHandler implements CommandHandler<String, Account, BankCommand, BankEvent, List<String>, TxCtx> {